Improved DDIM Sampling with Moment Matching Gaussian Mixtures: Appendix

 \subsection{Forward Process}

 We can derive the forward process using Bayes' rule.
 Specifically

-where $GMM(t, t-1)$ is the transition GMM from step $t$ to $t-1$ and $GMM(t-1)$ and $GMM(t)$ are the marginal GMMs at steps $t-1$ and $t$ respectively.
+where $(\pi_t^k, \vmu_t^k, \mSigma_t^k), k=1 \ldots K$ are the DDIM-GMM transition kernel parameters from step $t$ to $t-1$ as given by Eq.~\ref{eq:ddim_gmm_inf_kernel}.
+The parameters $(\pi_{t, marginal}^*, \vmu_{t, marginal}^*, \mSigma_{t, marginal}^*)$ correspond to the DDIM-GMM marginal at any step $t$, which is also a mixture of Gaussians as derived in Appendix~\ref{sec:constraints_gmm_params}.
 Note that the inference process of the proposed implicit model is non-Gaussian and non-Markovian in general and different from Gaussian diffusion.

-\subsection{Upper bound of ELBO using the DDIM-GMM inference process}
+\subsection{Upper Bound of ELBO using the DDIM-GMM Inference Process}

 In this section we provide an upper bound for the ELBO loss using the proposed DDIM-GMM inference process in terms of an augmented version of the DDPM $\mathcal{L}_{simple, w}$ loss, w.r.t. the denoiser parameters $\theta$.
 The ELBO loss $\mathcal{L}_{ELBO, q_{\sigma, \mathcal{M}}} (\theta)$ using the proposed DDIM-GMM inference process is given by